Day trips to the coastal towns of Bucerias and Sayulita, northwest of Puerto Vallarta, Mexico

 You catch the buses from Puerto Vallarta to Bucerías in front of Walmart.
 There is an end-of-the-line stop at the edge of Sayulita.
 We found knowing where to get off in Bucerías more difficult.
 The bus drives through town, making a few stops, and continues on to other destinations beyond Bucerías.
 We received some help from others on the bus, in spite of language difficulties.
 Ask for Bucerías Centro.

 Both towns are interesting to visit.
 It isn’t wise to make a definitive assessment of either based on just a few hour visit.
-On first impressions I preferred the general vibe of Sayulita, but liked the beach at Bucerías better.
+On first impressions, I liked the long stretch of sandy beach at Bucerías, but I preferred the general vibe of Sayulita.